 DISCUSSION

-This study demonstrates that morphine and tramadol, at the doses used, are effective in precautionary analgesia in standard assays used to assess the lethal, hemorrhagic, myotoxic and edema-forming activities of the venom of B. asper.
-It has been previously shown that the same analgesics, at the same doses used hereby, do not affect the estimation of these toxic effects in this venom (Gutiérrez and Herrera, 2014).
-These findings provide strong evidence supporting the use of precautionary analgesia in the assessment of snake venoms activities and their neutralization by antivenoms and a variety of inhibitors.
+This study demonstrates that morphine and tramadol, at the doses used, are effective analgesics in standard preclinical assays used to assess the lethal, hemorrhagic, myotoxic and edema-forming activities of the venom of B. asper.
+It has been previously shown that the same analgesics, at the same doses used here, do not affect the estimation of these toxic effects in this venom (Gutiérrez and Herrera, 2014).
+These findings provide strong evidence supporting the use of analgesia in the assessment of snake venoms activities and their neutralization by antivenoms and a variety of inhibitors.

 Pain in mice usually results in decreased exploration and locomotor activity, as well as in changes in some behavioral patterns, which have been used to assess pain in this species (Miller et al., 2011; Wright-Williams et al., 2007).
 However, these features are not exclusive of pain behavior since they also reflect distress and anxiety in mice.
-Recently, a mouse grimace scale (MGS) has been developed and validated by Langford et al. (2010).
-Afterwards, this scale has been used for the assessment of pain induced by different nociceptive procedures (Leach et al., 2012; Miller et al., 2016; Mittal et al., 2016) and to evaluate the efficacy of analgesic drugs (Matsumiya et al., 2012; Miller et al., 2015; Miller and Leach, 2015; Roughan et al., 2016).
-These studies have demonstrated that the MGS is an accurate and reproducible measure of pain, which requires a short period of training for the evaluator.
+The Mouse Grimace Scale developed and validated by Langford et al. (2010) provided a specific tool to assess pain induced by different nociceptive procedures (Leach et al., 2012; Miller et al., 2016; Mittal et al., 2016) and to evaluate the efficacy of analgesic drugs (Matsumiya et al., 2012; Miller et al., 2015; Miller and Leach, 2015; Roughan et al., 2016).
+These studies demonstrated that the MGS is an accurate and reproducible measure of pain, and requires only a short period of training for the evaluator.
 Our results show an increase in the MGS and a decrease in the exploration activity in the control mice after the administration of B. asper venom, which demonstrates the presence of pain in the different toxicity assays over time.
 Moreover, our findings indicate that, in the experimental settings used, myotoxic and lethality activities assays are more painful than hemorrhagic and edema-forming activities assays, since the MGS difference score was higher in the venom control mice and significantly different to baseline for most of the times.
 For the hemorrhagic activity test the increase in the MGS difference score was significantly different to baseline only in the first 30 min of the assay, and the exploration activity was less affected during this assay, which indicates that it is less painful for the animal.

-On the other hand, we found that pretreatment of mice with morphine and tramadol prevented the increase in the MGS and the decrease in the exploration activity induced by B. asper venom in the different toxicity assays, which agrees with the mechanism of action of these analgesics.
+Our results evidence that pretreating mice with morphine and tramadol prevented the increase in the MGS and the decrease in the exploration activity of mice injected with B. asper venom, results consistent with the mechanism of action of these analgesics.
 Morphine and tramadol are potent and weak agonists of opioid receptors (µ, δ and κ), respectively.
 They act directly on the central nervous system, at spinal and supraspinal regions, to modulate and decrease the transmission of pain (Pasternak, 1993; Yaksh, 1997).
 Tramadol has no effect on respiratory or cardiovascular function, and has a low potential to generate tolerance (Raffa et al., 1992; Scott and Perry, 2000), which is an advantage over morphine in the context of snake venom studies.
 Moreover, our results indicate that morphine, but not tramadol, may increase the locomotor activity in mice, in agreement with earlier reports (Carroll and Sharp, 1972; Kuribara, 1997; Murphy et al., 2001; Parker, 1974).
 Previous studies have demonstrated that morphine and other opioids do not induce changes in facial expression in pain-free animals (Leach et al., 2012; Matsumiya et al., 2012), implying that the effects observed in the MGS are due to the analgesic effect.